 The Village of Galena, Ohio

 As of June 2021, the Village’s public meetings resumed being held at the Village Hall, 109 Harrison Street.
-Seating will be limited for the time being, as we transition from the COVID-19 protocols.
+Seating will be limited for the time being for the COVID-19 protocols.
 Most of these public meetings will also be live-streamed via the Internet so the public can watch the meetings live and participate remotely.

 Links to those meetings will be displayed here.
 Check back often.